-There is a growing trend of serious brick and mortar banks starting to launch online banking brands that are separate and distinct from their main brands.
+There is a growing trend of serious brick and mortar banks launching online banking brands that are separate and distinct from their main brands.
 In fact, many online-only banks are actually divisions of brick and mortar banks.
 Sometimes you can tell this by their names, and other times it’s not so obvious.
-This is true of SFGI Direct which is owned by Summit Community Bank based in West Virginia, Bank5 Connect which is owned by BankFive based in Massachusetts, and IncredibleBank which is owned by River Valley Bank based in Wisconsin – along with many other community and regional banks that have launched their own online banking brands.
+This is true of SFGI Direct which is owned by Summit Community Bank based in West Virginia, Bank5 Connect which is owned by BankFive based in Massachusetts, and IncredibleBank which is owned by River Valley Bank based in Wisconsin – along with a number of other community and regional banks that have launched their own online banking brands.

 The decision that many banks make to create a separate online-only bank is normally intentional.
 They often don’t want to risk their traditional, established brands and so they create new brands.